Leishmania species DNA detection by PCR

 Description

 Leishmaniasis is a fatal or disfiguring disease caused by a protozoan parasite transmitted by hematophagous sand flies.
 Globally, 350 million people are estimated to be at risk, resulting in ~1 million cases per year.
-There are two major forms of the disease: visceral leishmaniasis (VL), which is always treated, otherwise case fatality is ~80%; and cutaneous leishmaniasis (CL), for which the decision to treat is more complicated.
-The disease is an important diagnostic consideration in travelers from Latin America, the Middle East, North or East Africa, and has been reported in the Southern United States (1).
-Populations at risk include immunosuppressed persons, immigrants, military and foreign service personnel, and staff or volunteers from non-governmental organizations (1).
+The disease is an important diagnostic consideration in travelers from Latin America, the Middle East, North or East Africa, and has been reported in the Southern United States.
+Populations at risk include immunosuppressed persons, immigrants, military and foreign service personnel, and staff or volunteers from non-governmental organizations.

 References